Sumatra Coffee Beans

 1. Mandheling Coffee

-Named after the Mandheling people of North Sumatra, this coffee is grown in the Lintong region.
-It is known for its heavy body, low acidity, and complex flavor profile, which includes notes of dark chocolate, licorice, and tropical fruits.
+Mandheling coffee is named after the Mandheling people of North Sumatra, but it is primarily grown in the Lintong region near Lake Toba.
+Mandheling coffee is widely appreciated for its heavy body, very low acidity, and layered complexity.

 2. Lintong Coffee